 Files Configured for Signing

-Optionally, you can add, remove or locate project files from the context menu.
-The add/remove context operations simply enable/disable the project file's "Digitally sign the file" option.
+You may also use the context menu to add, remove, or locate project files.
+The add/remove context operations simply enable/disable the "Digitally sign the file" option in the project file.

-The default tool, available with the Windows SDK v8.0 or higher, used by Advanced Installer.
-This tool can be used only with certificates exported as PFX files.
-You can use either pvkimprt or pvk2pfx to create a PFX certificate from the SPC and PVK files.
+Advanced Installer uses the default tool, which is available with the Windows SDK v8.0 or above.
+This utility can only be used with certificates that have been exported as PFX files.
+To construct a PFX certificate from the SPC and PVK files, use either pvkimprt or pvk2pfx.